SegEarth-OV3: Exploring SAM 3 for Open-Vocabulary Semantic Segmentation in Remote Sensing Images: Introduction

-\begin{itemize} \item \textbf{(1) Dual-Head Mask Fusion:} Remote sensing images exhibit a distinct duality: amorphous ``stuff'' (\eg, road, bareland) requiring pixel-wise semantic continuity, and countable ``things'' (\eg, buildings, vehicles) demanding instance-level boundary precision.
+\begin{itemize} \item \textbf{(1) Dual-Head Mask Fusion:} Remote sensing images exhibit a distinct duality: amorphous ``stuff'' (\textit{e.g.}, road, bareland) requiring pixel-wise semantic continuity, and countable ``things'' (\textit{e.g.}, buildings, vehicles) demanding instance-level boundary precision.
 We identify that SAM 3's decoupled architecture naturally aligns with this duality.
-We propose to assign the semantic head to maintain land-cover completeness and the Transformer decoder to capture fine-grained instance details, thereby unifying these complementary strengths to ensure robust segmentation across diverse geospatial targets. \item \textbf{(2) Presence-Guided Filtering:} In remote sensing OVSS, a complete vocabulary list might include global land cover types, but a single image patch covers a minute geographical area (\eg, hundreds of meters).
+We propose to assign the semantic head to maintain land-cover completeness and the Transformer decoder to capture fine-grained instance details, thereby unifying these complementary strengths to ensure robust segmentation across diverse geospatial targets. \item \textbf{(2) Presence-Guided Filtering:} In remote sensing OVSS, a complete vocabulary list might include global land cover types, but a single image patch covers a minute geographical area (\textit{e.g.}, hundreds of meters).
 This results in a high category sparsity, where the vast majority of queried concepts are physically absent in the local view.
-We leverage the presence score to address this global-local discrepancy, explicitly suppressing irrelevant categories to eliminate false positives caused by the vast vocabulary against limited visual content~\cite{sun2024clip, chen2025training}. \end{itemize}
+We leverage the presence score to address this global-local gap, explicitly suppressing irrelevant categories to eliminate false positives caused by the vast vocabulary against limited visual content~\citep{sun2024clip, chen2025training}. \end{itemize}

+Furthermore, we extend our method to Open-Vocabulary Change Detection (OVCD).
+In the open-vocabulary setting, VLMs often struggle with appearance variations across bi-temporal images (\textit{e.g.}, seasonal shifts or illumination differences), leading to inconsistent recognition results.
+Moreover, directly comparing uncalibrated logits is highly sensitive to bi-temporal registration errors.
+To address this, we introduce a joint instance- and pixel-level verification strategy built on \samov.
+By combining instance-level mask overlap and pixel-level feature similarity, this strategy effectively filters out registration-induced noise and VLM recognition inconsistencies to identify true temporal changes.

-We evaluate our approach on 17 remote sensing semantic segmentation benchmarks and some general segmentation benchmarks.
-Our results demonstrate the strong capability of SAM 3 for remote sensing OVSS, which is further enhanced by our proposed improvements.
+We evaluate our method on an extensive suite of remote sensing benchmarks, including 20 semantic segmentation datasets, 3 change detection datasets, and a 3D point cloud segmentation dataset.
+Our results demonstrate the strong capability of SAM~3 for remote sensing OVSS, which is further enhanced by our proposed improvements.